I Always Wanna Die (Sometimes): Music and lyrics

 Musically, "I Always Wanna Die (Sometimes)" is an experimental Britpop power ballad that runs for a length of five minutes and 15 seconds (5:15).
 According to sheet music published at Musicnotes.com by Hal Leonard Music Publishing, "I Always Wanna Die (Sometimes)" is set in the time signature of common time with a slow tempo of 74 beats per minute.
 The track is composed in the key of E major, with Healy's vocals ranging between the notes of B_{2} and A_{4}.
 It follows a chord progression of E5–Emaj(no3)–E6(no3)–E5.
 The production of "I Always Wanna Die (Sometimes)" contains a heavy electronic sound, composed of keyboards, cellos, violas, violins, synths, melancholic acoustic guitar strums, a cascading piano, shuffling drums, crashing drum fills and waves of canned, cinematic strings.
 It continuously builds, ending with a key change that signals a "blissful" transition to a minute-long "restless dream" of cellos and strings.
 The title mixes irony and honesty, meant to represent someone whose suicidal thoughts often come and go.

 Lyrically, "I Always Wanna Die (Sometimes)" details Healy's struggles with suicidal thoughts and offers honest reasons why suicide is not the answer.
 The song's narrative describes living through the mundane, longing for the past and wanting a different life.
 It eschews the singer's preceding sarcasm and reflects upon themes of depression, isolation and loneliness.
-"I Always Wanna Die (Sometimes)" begins with Healy singing: "I bet you thought your life would change / But you're sat on a train again".
 In the verses, the singer ruminates on his mortality and struggles with the difficulty that his death would have on others: "But your death it won't happen to you / It happens to your family and your friends".
-Later, he asks listeners to live by their own rules and be present in their joy.
 Healy's vocals are delivered in a gentle, whispered tone but shift to a strong falsetto in the chorus–which incorporates backing strings and elements from 1980s and 1990s adult contemporary rock–as the singer repeats the titular phrase.
 In the second verse, he sings in an inspired tone and reflects upon defiance in facing adversity, singing: "You win, you lose, you sing the blues / There's no point in buying concrete shoes, I refuse".
 As the song reaches its conclusion, Healy delivers one final plea in the middle-eight: "If you can't survive, just try".